Your product page is the revenue driver on your online store.

 When we designed Ironside Computers’s product pages, we used big, domineering product images.

-But when we designed Mission Stone & Tile’s product pages, we knew that an experience-based product (like stone and tile) would do better with smaller product images and more surrounding white space.
+But when we created the product page design for Mission Stone & Tile, we knew that an experience-based product (like stone and tile) would do better with smaller product images and more surrounding white space.

-If you sell a product that toes the line between “spec-driven” and “experience-driven”—like headphones—you can attempt both approaches.
+If you sell a product that toes the line between “spec-driven” and “experience-driven”—like headphones—you can attempt both approaches with your product page design.
 Large product images AND lots of white space.

 Clearly, it works for Apple.